 The exterior can be thought of as “curb appeal,” but it entails more in the case of the city.
 The building should be attractive, and fit in with the community.

 Beyond style, the building should be well-maintained.
 You should keep an eye on everything, with no detail too small to escape your notice.
-This may seem like nitpicking, but a sloppy appearance not only looks bad, it could be a precursor of a negligent staff when you need maintenance on your individual apartment.
+This may seem like nitpicking, but a sloppy appearance not only looks bad, it could be a precursor of a negligent staff when you need maintenance on your apartment.
 Check for peeling paint, cracks in the wall, or dirty carpet.
 After all, this is your first impression of the building.

 Service with a smile

 If the building has a doorman, he/she should be courteous and greet people with a smile.
-That is easy to spot, but uniforms should be neat and clean, too.
+That is easy to spot, but the uniforms should be neat and clean, too.
 Overall security is critical for you to feel safe at home.

 The amenities should be something you will want and utilize.
 A well-equipped gym and outdoor terrace are two practical items.
-You are paying common/maintenance charges, so these should go to items you desire rather than something impractical and wasteful.
+You are paying common/maintenance charges, so these should go to things you desire rather than something impractical and wasteful.

 Thus far, your inspection of the building has been pretty straightforward.
 It is now time to explore further and look beyond the surface.

 Your eyes may glaze over at the thought of examining financial statements.
 You may even have trouble balancing your checkbook.
 But, a building’s financials are relatively easy to digest, and your broker can get you a copy.
 The first item to check is whether the statements are audited.
 Next, it is time to turn to the financial statements.
 The income statement will tell you whether revenue exceeds expenses or the opposite.
-Obviously, if is the latter, that is not a good situation since there is a loss.
+If is the latter, that is not a good situation since there is a loss.
 This could mean future hikes in your monthly maintenance/common charges or a cut in services.

 If ongoing, the building is not being run efficiently.
 You should also check the balance sheet, and see how much cash is available, and compare it to the year-ago figure.
 Lastly, you will want to look at the cash flow statement to see that the building is cash flow positive and where the cash is going.
-A building should have a big enough reserve to withstand an emergency, such as a large repair.
+A building should have a big enough reserve to withstand an emergency, such as a substantial repair.
 A well-run building will have enough reserves to cover three to six months worth of expenses.

 Next, it is time to look at the rules of the co-op or condo.
 Everybody will have to abide by these, and you should make sure you can live with them.
 While bylaws relate to the operation and governance of the co-op/condo, such as matters relating to the election of the board and frequency of the meeting, house rules focus on the quality of life issues.
-Essentially, these are what you can do, and what is not permissible.
+Mostly, these are what you can do, and what is not permissible.
 Ideally, these are rooted in common sense, focusing on the residents’ safety and keeping order.
 However, these can go overboard.

 One house rule you should pay particular attention to is whether or not short-term rentals are permitted.
 Renters, particularly those that will not be there for an extended period, will not put the same care into the building as an owner.
 Also, if more than 50% of the condo units are investors, banks may be reluctant to lend, making obtaining a mortgage more challenging.